National Institute of Technology, Silchar: Undergraduate programs

 The institute awards B.Tech. degrees in all six disciplines under the engineering departments.
 Admission to these programs is through the JEE-Main.
 NITS follows the Reservation Policy declared by the Supreme Court of India, by which 27% of seats are reserved for Other Backward Classes (OBCs), 15% for Scheduled Castes (SCs), and 7.5% for Scheduled Tribes (STs).

 The institute also accepts foreign nationals through scholarships awarded by the Government of India, and Non-Resident Indians through an independent scheme known as Direct Admission for Students Abroad (DASA).

 In the four-year program of B.Tech, the first year instruction is common across all disciplines, in which students are taught the basic courses in Mathematics, Physics, Chemistry, Professional communication, Basics of Computer Programming, Basic Engineering Drawing, and Basic Mechanical Workshop.

 Postgraduate programs

 The institute offers M.Tech. and M.Sc. degrees in various disciplines.
 The institute also offers MBA degree in Human Resource, Marketing and Finance.
+Every department offers the Ph.D. program, with the departments of computer science, management studies, humanities and social sciences, chemistry, and physics enrolling approximately 100 Ph.D. students annually.

 Rankings and Reputation

-NIT Silchar was ranked 38th among all engineering colleges in India by the National Institutional Ranking Framework (NIRF) in 2022, and is ranked as the 8th best NIT amongst the 31 NITs across the country.
+NIT Silchar was ranked 40th among all engineering colleges in India by the National Institutional Ranking Framework (NIRF) in 2023 and 2024, and is ranked as the 8th best NIT amongst the 31 NITs across the country.
 The Times Higher Education World University Ranking ranked National Institute of Technology Silchar 600-800 in 2023 rankings.